sboily/kamailio-wazo/README.md

 You need to use my specific driver who removed the secret generation from xivo-confgend.

-Copy xivo/confgend directory to your xivo and type:
+Copy xivo/confgend directory to your wazo and type:

     python setup.py install
     cp conf/kamailio.yml /etc/xivo-confgend/conf.d